 - Historical In-Joke: In the briefing for one of the Soviet missions, the player is shown a picture◊ of Stalin, with Yuri edited in on his right.
 This picture really exists◊ and is famous for being doctored, the real life version showing Stalin sat next to Lenin, who bears a fairly strong resemblance to Yuri.
 This version of the picture, created at the behest of Stalin, is a forgery to try and give him more credibility as one of Lenin's closest collaborators.
 The result of this forgery of a forgery is that neither person in Yuri's photo actually was there when it was taken.

-- Hyper-Competent Sidekick: To the whole Soviet faction, he even notes this in the Soviet campaign of Yuri's Revenge.
+- Hyper-Competent Sidekick: To the whole Soviet faction.
+He even notes this in the Soviet campaign of Yuri's Revenge.

 - I Shall Taunt You: In the base game's penultimate Soviet mission, he makes some comments about your unit choices.
 It ranges from calling Terror Drones mindless (actually a hint, as they are immune to mind control) and telling the player to train an Engineer (who isn't immune to mind control), noticing a Kirov being deployed and questioning the player's intention to nuke the Kremlin.
+He does this on a frequent basis in Yuri's Revenge.

 - It's All About Me: He wants to control the world, and for his benefit and his alone.
 He couldn't care less about the Soviet Union.